Medal for the General: Production

 Director Maurice Elvey was still searching for a young girl to portray the precocious orphan Irma when he attended a charity concert to benefit the National Fire Service at Royal Albert Hall.
 On the bill was 11-year-old Petula Clark, who in addition to singing appeared in a comedy sketch written by her father.
 Elvey was so impressed by her performance he went backstage and offered her the role in his film.
-The following year he cast her in I Know Where I'm Going!, and the two reunited for the 1954 film The Happiness of Three Women.